Skip to main content

 Where to Find Discreet Catheters for Catheterizing in Public Restrooms

 As a leading catheter company in America, 180 Medical specializes in catheter supplies.
-We know the catheter industry inside and out, so we can help you through the process of getting your catheters.
+We know the catheter industry inside and out, so we can guide you through the process of getting your catheters.
 Not only do we help you understand your insurance coverage for catheters and fully explain your benefits, but we can also help you find the right type of catheter that will work best for you.

 In addition, we want to make sure you fully understand how to safely and comfortably use your catheters.
 We can even send you full-color brochures and helpful step-by-step instructions for learning how to catheterize with your order or free samples.